telerik/ajax-docs/controls/htmlchart/functionality/clienttemplate/display-html-and-execute-javascript.md

 ## Overview

-You can display HTML in tooltips and/or execute JavaScript (i.e., declare variables,if statements, for loops, etc.) in ClientTemplate and SharedTemplate elements.
+You can display HTML in the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx), by using tooltips and/or execute JavaScript (i.e., declare variables,if statements, for loops, etc.) in **ClientTemplate** and SharedTemplate elements.
 You can find more information on these features in the sections below - *Execute JavaScript with a ClientTemplate* and *Display HTML with a ClientTemplate*.

 ## Execute JavaScript with a ClientTemplate